 Recruiting patients into clinical trials requires the trust of the patient and personalized, one-on-one interactions between the recruiter and the patient.
 These requirements may explain why technology has, as yet, been unable to overcome this major hurdle to shortening clinical trial timelines.

-The E2 Recruitment model uses trained pharmacists, with their already existing, long-term, patient relationships, to steer potential candidates into clinical trials.
+The E2 Recruitment model uses trained pharmacists, with their already existing, long-term, patient relationships, to share information with potential candidates about clinical trials.
 After all, who better to recruit patients than the pharmacist, the most trusted medication expert?

 RxE2’s unique E2 Recruitment services do more than use technology and data to enroll patients: they add a human touch from trusted medication experts.
 By using local, independent pharmacies in all corners of the US and the world, RxE2 not only establishes a strong foundation upon which clinical researchers can conduct decentralized trials, but also allows the 85% of the population who have never participated in a clinical trial the chance to get involved.